Instance Space Analysis for the Car Sequencing Problem: Feature Extraction and Instance Generation

-\begin{enumerate} \item \textbf{nobhiu}: No bias, high utilisation.
-The ``default" set. $o = 5$; $k = 25$, $1 \leqslant p \leqslant 3$; $1 \leqslant q - p \leqslant 2$; car classes are selected uniformly on a per-car basis; utilisation rate for all options is between $90-100\%$. \item \textbf{negbhiu}: Negative bias, high utilisation.
-Same as \verb|nobhiu|, except car classes with fewer options receive more cars.
-In particular, when a car is assigned to a given class $k$ containing $o_k$ options, we randomly reassign it with probability $o_k/o$. \item \textbf{posbhiu}: Positive bias, high utilisation.
-Same as \verb|nobhiu|, except car classes with more options receive more cars.
-In particular, when a car is a assigned to a given class $k$ containing $o_k$ options, we randomly reassign it with probability $1 - o_k/o$. \item \textbf{hipqhiu}: High $p/q$ ratios, high utilisation.
-Same as \verb|nobhiu|, except $2 \leqslant p \leqslant 4$. \item \textbf{hipqmedu}: High $p/q$ ratios, medium utilisation.
-Same as \verb|hipqhiu|, except all option utilisation rates are between $70-80\%$. \item \textbf{negbhipqlou}: High $p/q$ ratios, low utilisation, negative bias.
-Same as \verb|hipqhiu|, except all option utilisation rates are between $50-60\%$, and negative bias is added.
-It is difficult to generate such low-utilisation instances using $p/q$ option probabilities without this negative bias. \item \textbf{lopq820}: Low $p/q$ ratios, 8 options, 20 car classes. $o = 8$; $k = 20$; $1 \leqslant p \leqslant 2$; $ 2 \leqslant q - p \leqslant 3$; no lower bound on utilisation.
-It is difficult to generate low-$p/q$ instances with $o = 5$ and $k = 25$. \item \textbf{negbfixedpq}: $p$ fixed to $(3, 2, 1, 2, 1)$ and $q$ fixed to $(4, 3, 4, 5, 2)$.
-Negative bias; no lower bound on utilisation.
-It is difficult to generate these instances (presumably again because of the low $p/q$ ratio included, namely $1/4$) without negative bias. \item \textbf{randN}: Random configuration of car classes.
-Same as \verb|nobhiu|, except we select uniformly from the $\binom{n+k-1}{k-1}$ possible assignments of cars to car classes, instead of uniform distribution of cars to classes.
-Doing so increases the variance in car class populations. \item \textbf{Rlou}: Random car classes, low utilisation (only restricted to $>50\%$). \item \textbf{Ranyu10o}: Random car classes, 10 options, no utilisation restrictions. \item \textbf{Rnegbvlou10o}: Random car classes, negative bias, very low utilisation ($<60\%$). \item \textbf{Rnegbhipqvlou10o}: Random car classes, negative bias, high $p/q$ ratios, very low utilisation ($<60\%$). \item \textbf{Rnegblopqvlou10o}: Random car classes, negative bias, low $p/q$ ratios, very low utilisation ($<60\%$). \end{enumerate} While the above sets of parameter choices may seem somewhat arbitrary, they were selected after significant experimentation to provide a good coverage of the instance space, as will be shown in the Section~\ref{sec:visualInst}
+The new problem instances are generated as follows.
+To generate an instance specified with $n$ cars, $o$ options, and $k$ car classes, we generate $o$-dimensional option vectors, by including option $i$ with probability $p_i/q_i$, until we reach $k$ unique vectors.
+We then assign each car to a car class with uniform probability.
+Each of the following fourteen sets contain nine instances, three for each size of 100, 300, and 500 cars, for an overall total of 126 new instances: \begin{enumerate} \item \textsf{noBhiU}: no bias and high utilisation.
+This is the ``default'' set with $o = 5$, $k = 25$, $1 \leqslant p \leqslant 3$, and $1 \leqslant q - p \leqslant 2$.
+The car classes are selected uniformly on a per-car basis, and utilisation rate for all options is between $90-100\%$. \item \textsf{negBhiU}: negative bias and high utilisation.
+It is the same as \textsf{noBhiU}, except that car classes with fewer options receive more cars.
+In particular, when a car is assigned to a given class $k$ containing $o_k$ options, we randomly reassign it with probability $o_k/o$. \item \textsf{posBhiU}: positive bias and high utilisation.
+It is the same as \textsf{noBhiU}, except that car classes with more options receive more cars.
+In particular, when a car is a assigned to a given class $k$ containing $o_k$ options, we randomly reassign it with probability $1 - o_k/o$. \item \textsf{hiPQhiU}: high $p/q$ ratios and high utilisation.
+It is the same as \textsf{noBhiU}, except that $2 \leqslant p \leqslant 4$. \item \textsf{hiPQmedU}: high $p/q$ ratios and medium utilisation.
+It is the same as \textsf{hiPQhiU}, except that all option utilisation rates are between $70-80\%$. \item \textsf{negBhiPQloU}: negative bias, high $p/q$ ratios, and low utilisation.
+It is the same as \textsf{hiPQhiU}, except that all option utilisation rates are between $50-60\%$, and negative bias is added.
+It is difficult to generate such low-utilisation instances using $p/q$ option probabilities without negative bias. \item \textsf{loPQ}: low $p/q$ ratios.
+The settings for \textsf{loPQ} are: $o = 8$, $k = 20$, $1 \leqslant p \leqslant 2$, $ 2 \leqslant q - p \leqslant 3$, and no lower bound on utilisation.
+It is difficult to generate low-$p/q$-ratio instances with $o = 5$ and $k = 25$. \item \textsf{negBfixedPQ}: negative bias and fixed $p$ and $q$.
+The parameter $p$ is fixed to $(3, 2, 1, 2, 1)$; $q$ is fixed to $(4, 3, 4, 5, 2)$; and there is no lower bound on utilisation.
+It is difficult to generate these instances (presumably again because of the low $p/q$ ratio included, namely $1/4$) without negative bias. \item \textsf{randN}: random configuration of car classes.
+It is the same as \textsf{noBhiU}, except that we select uniformly from the $\binom{n+k-1}{k-1}$ possible assignments of cars to car classes, instead of uniform distribution of cars to classes.
+Doing so increases the variance in car class populations. \item \textsf{RloU}: random car classes and low utilisation (with option utilisation rate only restricted to $>50\%$). \item \textsf{RanyU}: random car classes, no utilisation restrictions, and 10 options. \item \textsf{RnegBvloU}: random car classes, negative bias, and very low utilisation (with option utilisation rate $<60\%$). \item \textsf{RnegBhiPQvloU}: random car classes, negative bias, high $p/q$ ratios, and very low utilisation (with option utilisation rate $<60\%$). \item \textsf{RnegBloPQvloU}: random car classes, negative bias, low $p/q$ ratios, and very low utilisation (with option utilisation rate $<60\%$). \end{enumerate} While the above sets of parameter choices may seem arbitrary, they were selected after significant experimentation to provide a good coverage of the instance space, as will be shown in Section~\ref{sec:visualInst}.